Takun J

-Biography and music career
+Life and music career

-Takun J was born in Monrovia, Liberia.
+Takun J was born on May 14, 1981, in Monrovia, Liberia.
 He grew up with his mother and three siblings.
 His father relocated to the United States when he was four years old.
-He was present during Liberia's first and second civil wars, which lasted from 1989 to 2003.
-While growing up in the country's capital, he played soccer and participated in dancing and talent show competitions.
-He became passionate about music and decided to pursue a career in music after graduating from high school.
-When he was 17 years old, he joined a musical group called Magnetic.
-Takun J released his debut single "We'll Spay You" in 2005.
-His second single "You Meaning Me" was released the following year.
+While growing up in Monrovia, he played soccer and participated in dancing and talent show competitions.
+He became passionate about music and decided to pursue a professional career after graduating from high school.
+When he was 17 years old, he joined a music group called Magnetic.
+Takun J released his debut single, "We'll Spay You", in 2005.
+His second single, "You Meaning Me", was released the following year.
+Having lived through most of his country's 14-year civil conflict, he briefly relocated to refugee camps in Ghana and Ivory Coast with his family.

-Takun J relocated to refugee camps in Ghana and Ivory Coast with his family during the Liberian civil wars.
-He returned to Liberia and released his debut album The Time in 2007.
-The album's lead single "Policeman" is a politically-charged song that exposes corruption by officers of the Liberian National Police; the song also includes a plea to then-President Ellen Johnson Sirleaf to repress corruption.
+He returned to Liberia and released his debut studio album, The Time, in 2007.
+The album's lead single, "Police Man", is a politically charged song that exposes corruption by officers of the Liberian National Police, and includes a plea to then-president Ellen Johnson Sirleaf to repress corruption.
 The song's release prompted two police arrests and a beating.
-Takun J was not deterred by the incident and managed to perform on the day of his release from jail.
-In an interview with the Liberian Listener, Takun J said he released "Policeman" in order to create awareness about police negligence.

-Takun J was one of the acts featured on the remix of Xpolay's 2012 single "Pot Not Bolling"; the song was produced by Yor-EL Francis and received critical acclaim in Liberia.
-In the aforementioned interview with the Liberian Listener, Takun J said the song was well received because of its positive messages.
-Takun J released his second studio album, titled My Way, in December 2012.
-Recorded at Studio 57 and Red Eyez studios, the album's production was handled by Stone Gray, AB Swaray, King Brian and Rawlo.
-It features guest contributions from Nasseman, Santos, Soul Smiter, Bentman tha Don, Scientific, Marvalous and Ice Princess.
-Takun J addresses his daily struggles on the record and said the songs on it are relatable.
+Unfazed by the incident, Takun J performed on the day he was released from jail.
+In an interview with the Liberian Listener, Takun J said he released "Police Man" in order to create awareness about police negligence.
+Takun J performs at the annual two-day Hipco festival in Monrovia.
+On July 27, 2012, he shared the stage with Nasseman, David Mell, Nozi and Mr. Smith at the Lonestar Cell musical concert.
+Takun J was one of the acts featured on the remix of Xpolay's critically acclaimed 2012 single "Pot Not Bolling", which was produced by Yor-EL Francis.
+Takun J told the Liberian Listener that the song was well received because of its positive messages.
+His second studio album, My Way, was released in December 2012.
+It features high-BPM dance tracks, Liberian reggae music, and political rap songs.
+Recorded at Studio 57 and Red Eyez studios, the album was produced by Stone Gray, AB Swaray, King Brian, and Rawlo.
+My Way features guest contributions from Nasseman, Santos, Soul Smiter, Bentman tha Don, Scientific, Marvalous, and Ice Princess.
+Takun J addresses his daily struggles on the album and said the songs on it are relatable.